MeTavi/TAT_doc/docs/Setup_Guide/index.md

 1. HASTUS Data: This includes three key items:
    - Itineraries
    - Street segment network
    - Stop locations
-See more information about the [HASTUS Data] in the data_requirement section.
+See more information about the [HASTUS Data] in the data requirement section.
 2. GTFS Data [GTFS Data]: The GTFS data used in this transit analytics process is produced by CUBIC for maximum compatibility.
-See more information about the [GTFS Data] in the data_requirement section.
+See more information about the [GTFS Data] in the data requirement section.
 3. Ticketing Data [Ticketing Data]: This consists of two key data items:
    - Transaction data
    - Trip stop timing reports
-See more information about the [Ticketing Data] in the data_requirement section.
+See more information about the [Ticketing Data] in the data requirement section.

 {: .important }
 >
 > The entire folder structure and naming conventions used within the transit analytics tool are based on the GTFS release date.
 >
-> It is essential that the itineraries are extracted on the same date as the GTFS data to ensure compatibility.
-As a result, the GTFS release date serves as the version identifier and is consistently used across the folder structure and workflow.
+> As a result, the GTFS release date serves as the version identifier and is consistently used across the entire folder structure within the Transit Analytics Tools.